 Frost the entire cake with the whipped topping mixture.
 Chill cake for at least 2 hours.

-Before serving, stir together the fudge ice cream topping and coffee liqueur.
-Drizzle over chilled cake.
+Before serving, stir together the hot fudge ice cream topping and coffee liqueur.
+Drizzle over the chilled cake.

 Cut cake using a serrated knife and serve.

 - If you want to make an alcohol-free version of this recipe, simply swap out the coffee liqueur with additional brewed strong coffee.